Inedo/inedo-docs/ProGet/feeds/connector-overview.md

 ## ProGet Free Edition Limitations {#free-edition-limitations data-title="Limitations in Free"}

-ProGet Free may only connect to public repositories (e.g., nuget.org, registry.npmjs.org) or [between feeds in the same ProGet instance](/docs/proget/feeds/connector-overview#self-connectors).
+ProGet Free may only connect to public repositories (e.g., nuget.org, registry.npmjs.org) or [between feeds in the same ProGet instance](/docs/proget/feeds/connector-overview#self-connectors), but you will not be able to filter unwanted packages for inappropriate licenses, security vulnerabilities, or known-quality.

 Connecting to another ProGet instance is not permitted and could result in license violation notifications being displayed on both instances.
 See [ProGet Free Edition Limitations](/docs/proget/administration/license#proget-free-edition-limitations) for more information about the specific restrictions that apply to connectors.
 Many ProGet users combine paid and free ProGet licenses to use connectors between different ProGet instances.